lilyinstarlight/overlay/README.md

 ### libopenshot ###
 The OpenShot Library is a high quality video editing library that will power OpenShot 2.0.
 This repository includes both the libopenshot package and the libopenshot-audio package and a supporting package, unittest++.
 Note: To build libopenshot, qt5 is necessary and can (currently) be found in the qt overlay, `# layman -a qt`.

-### PyQt5 ###
-PyQt5 is a set of Qt5 bindings for the Python programming language.
-Note: This package was taken, unmodified, from the [unity-gentoo overlay](https://github.com/shiznix/unity-gentoo/).

 ### Plex Home Theater ###
 [Plex](http://plex.tv) is a service that allows convenient access to central media over a variety of devices.
 Plex Home Theater is an XBMC based client for Plex that includes a nice ten-foot interface and is designed for connecting to the television.